 Provide a copy of all college transcripts to the LCCC PTA program director and one to the Admissions Office.
 All official transcripts should be sent to the Admissions Office at 1400 E. College Drive, Cheyenne, WY 82007.
 Unofficial or copies of transcripts may be used with the application to be sent to the program director.

 Pre-admission observation: Applicants are strongly encouraged to complete a minimum of 20 hours of observation/volunteer or work related time in a physical therapy clinic.
 It would be to the advantage of the applicant to have some of those hours in a hospital or long term care facility to better understand the role of the PTA.
 Observation forms should be signed by the supervising clinician and submitted with the application packet.
 Extra points will be awarded for those who complete the observation/volunteer hours or who are involved in employment related to the health care field.

-Complete and return the PTA Program application to the program director's office (HS 222) or the allied health secretary’s office (HS 216).
+Complete and return the PTA Program application to the program director's office (HS 340) or the administrative assistant's office (HS 216).
 Include the essay question at the end of the application.
 Typewritten responses are preferred and highly encouraged.

 Three letters of recommendation are included in the application packet and must be submitted as part of the completed application.
 At least two references should be from a former or current supervisor and/or instructor.
 No relatives may be used as references.
 These forms are to be returned to the LCCC PTA program director under separate cover by the individual completing the form.

 All applicants have the option to schedule a pre-admission advising appointment to discuss their education plan.
 Faculty members will be available for pre-advising on an appointment basis only.
 Please call or e-mail to set up pre-advising.